DBordeleau/cpp_autograder/README.md

 **Note**: This admin creation only happens on the very first server startup.
 Once created, the admin account persists in the database.

 ### Access the System
-Open your browser to `http://localhost:8000`
+Open your browser to `http://127.0.0.1:8000`

 ### Student Workflow

 1. **Create Account**: New students register with their student ID, name, and password
-2. **Login**: Students login with their student ID and password
+2. **Login**: Students login with their student ID and password.
-3. **View Assignments**: See all available assignments with due dates and current grades
+3. **View Assignments**: See all available assignments with due dates and current grades.
-4. **Submit Work**: Click on an assignment to view details and upload a zip file
+4. **Submit Work**: Click on an assignment to view details and upload a zip file.
-5. **View Results**: Get immediate grading feedback and grade updates
+5. **View Results**: Get immediate grading feedback and grade updates.

 ### Submission Requirements